HDI-Project/ATM/README.md

    This command will create a `datarun`.
 In ATM, a "datarun" is a single logical machine learning task.
-If you run the above command without any arguments, it will use the default settings found in `atm/config.py` to create a new SQLite3 database at `./atm.db`, create a new `dataset` instance which refers to the data above, and create a `datarun` instance which points to that dataset.
+If you run the above command without any arguments, it will use the default settings found in the code to create a new SQLite3 database at `./atm.db`, create a new `dataset` instance which refers to the data above, and create a `datarun` instance which points to that dataset.
 More about what is stored in this database and what is it used for can be found [here](https://cyphe.rs/static/atm.pdf).